We found 4 providers matching lung resection and who accept Cigna Connect Flex Silver 4000 near Houston, TX.

 All Interests: Heart Bypass Surgery, Lung Biopsy, Beating Heart Coronary Bypass Surgery, Lung Tumor Resection, ...
 (Read more)

-Dr. Kiran Nair sees patients in Houston, TX and Katy, TX.
-His medical specialties are adult critical care and adult pulmonology.
-These areas are among his clinical interests: lung transplant, lung volume reduction surgery (LVRS), and sleep apnea.
-Dr. Nair honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-Before performing his residency at a hospital affiliated with Baylor College of Medicine, Dr. Nair attended the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school.
+Dr. Kiran Nair is a medical specialist in adult critical care and adult pulmonology.
+Areas of expertise for Dr. Nair include lung transplant, lung volume reduction surgery (LVRS), and sleep apnea.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Nair's education and training includes medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and residency at a hospital affiliated with Baylor College of Medicine.
 He is professionally affiliated with Texas Children’s Hospital, Houston Methodist, and Memorial Hermann Katy Hospital.
-He welcomes new patients.
+Dr. Nair is accepting new patients.

 Relevant Interests: , lung volume reduction surgery (LVRS)